Volunteer at Our Neighbors’ Table

 can my children volunteer?

 There are lots of creative ways through which children of all ages can help Our Neighbors' Table in the fight against hunger.
-Common projects offered for groups with children age 8 years and up include assembling Easter baskets, sorting food donated through a local food drive, or, while COVID-19 keeps us apart, hosting a Virtual Food Drive.
+Common projects offered for groups with children age 8 years and up include assembling Easter baskets, sorting food donated through a local food drive, or by hosting a Virtual Food Drive.

 how can younger children help?

 There are creative ways that younger children can help at home or in the classroom.
-They can collect food or monetary donations around their neighborhood via Fill 'Em Up Bags, decorate bags used for children's Snack Packs, or decorate place mats used for the Wednesday Meal.
+They can collect food or monetary donations around their neighborhood, decorate bags used for Easter, or decorate place mats or create greeting cards used for the Community Meal.

 Are there opportunities for groups to volunteer?

-There are many opportunities for individuals and groups alike during normal operations.
-Common group projects include serving a Wednesday Meal, assisting guests at the Market, and sorting donated food items.
+There are many opportunities for individuals and groups alike through our sponsor and serve program during normal operations.
+Common group projects include serving at the Community Meal, and assisting guests at the Market.

 We do have a great off-site opportunity for groups to raise both money and awareness for Our Neighbors' Table through a Virtual Food Drive!
-Please contact Ben for more information.
+Please contact Leanne for more information.

 We do have a great off-site opportunity for groups to raise both money and awareness for Our Neighbors' Table through a Virtual Food Drive!
-Please contact Ben for more information.
+Please contact Leanne for more information.

 Will volunteering satisfy my community service requirements?